-The Bank of England has several subordinate units that fulfill essential functions.
+The Bank of England has several subordinate units that fulfil essential functions.
 These departments include:

 In addition, the BoE contains the highly influential Monetary Policy Committee, a nine-member body that oversees monetary policy for the United Kingdom.
 The MPC meets every month for two days and discusses initiatives to take regarding monetary policy, such as raising or lowering interest rates and creating asset purchase programs.
 The goal is to control the supply of money in circulation as a way to influence the health of the economy.